 In order to determine the appropriate size of the company's GCLA, an internal liquidity model is used, referred to as the Modeled Liquidity Outflow, which captures and quantifies the company's liquidity risks.
 Other factors are considered including, but not limited to, an assessment of potential intraday liquidity needs through an additional internal liquidity model, referred to as the Intraday Liquidity Model, the results of the company's long-term stress testing models, resolution liquidity models and other applicable regulatory requirements and a qualitative assessment of the condition of the company, as well as the financial markets.
 The results of the Modeled Liquidity Outflow, the Intraday Liquidity Model and the longterm stress testing models are reported to senior management on a regular basis.
-The company also performs stress tests that are designed to ensure a comprehensive analysis of its vulnerabilities and idiosyncratic risks combining financial and non-financial risks, including, but not limited to, credit, market, liquidity and funding, operational and compliance, strategic, systemic and emerging risks into a single combined scenario.
-See "Risk Management - Liquidity Risk Management" in Part I of the 2018 Annual Report for further information.
+See "Risk Management - Liquidity Risk Management" in Part I of the 2018 Annual Report for further information about company-wide stress tests.